Æ

 Æ (lowercase: æ) is a character formed from the letters a and e, originally a ligature representing the Latin diphthong ae.
 It has been promoted to the status of a letter in some languages, including Danish, Norwegian, Icelandic, and Faroese.
-It was also used in Old Swedish before being changed to ä.
-The modern International Phonetic Alphabet uses it to represent the near-open front unrounded vowel (the sound represented by the 'a' in the English word cat).
+It was also used in both Old Swedish, before being replaced by ä, and Old English, where it was eventually dropped entirely in favour of a.
+The modern International Phonetic Alphabet uses it to represent the near-open front unrounded vowel (the sound represented by the 'a' in English words such as cat).
 Diacritic variants include Ǣ/ǣ, Ǽ/ǽ, Æ̀/æ̀, Æ̂/æ̂ and Æ̃/æ̃.